chlebik/KnowledgeBase/Others/IT/xUnitTestPatterns/README.md

 Types of **indirect input/output**:
-* input - collaborator in the SUT returns a specific value that is an INPUT for the SUT (eg. predefined value or exception)
+* input - collaborator in the SUT returns a specific value that is an INPUT for the SUT (e.g. predefined value or exception)
-* output - collaborator in the SUT **performs** some side effect, but not necessarily returns it (eg. logging/email send)
+* output - collaborator in the SUT **performs** some side effect, but not necessarily returns it (e.g. logging/email send)

 Two types of DOC behaviour verification:
-* Procedural - <em>test spy</em> records all the interactions, and assertions are executed against in the verify phase (eg. <em>Capture</em> in the Mockito)
+* Procedural - <em>test spy</em> records all the interactions, and assertions are executed against in the verification phase (e.g. <em>Capture</em> in the Mockito)
 * Expected behaviour - we register <em>mock object</em> in the SUT.
 During test execution calls made to it, are compared against predefined behaviours.
-When there's one that does not match with the existing ones test fails (eg.
+When there's one that does not match with the existing ones test fails (e.g.
-  <em>when..then</em> in Mockito)
+  <em>when…then</em> in Mockito)

 Types of <em>test doubles</em>:
 * **dummy object** - passed to the methods to meet the contract, but not actually used
 * **test stub** - object that replaces component in order to control **indirect inputs**.
 A more specialised one is **test spy** that records the interactions
 * **mock object** - object used to control **indirect outputs** (lenient/strict)
-* **fake object** - replaces functionality of the collaborator with an alternate implementation (eg. in memory DB)
+* **fake object** - replaces functionality of the collaborator with an alternate implementation (e.g. in memory DB)

 > Finally, we want to be careful that we don't fall into the "new hammer trap."
 Overuse of Test Doubles (and
 > especially Mock Objects or Test Stubs) can lead to Overspecified Software by encoding implementation-specific